 - a.
-Persons under indictment or information in any court for a crime punishable by imprisonment for a term exceeding one (1) year;' - b.
+Persons under indictment or information in any court for "a crime punishable by imprisonment for a term exceeding one (1) year"; - b.
 Persons convicted in any court of a crime punishable by imprisonment for a term exceeding one (1) year.
-A person would not be ineligible under this criteria if the person has been pardoned for the crime or conviction, the crime or conviction has been expunged or set aside, or the person has had their civil rights restored, and under the law where the conviction occurred, the person is not prohibited from receiving or possessing any firearm; - c.
+A person would not be ineligible under this criteria if the person has been pardoned for the crime or conviction, the crime or conviction has been expunged or set aside, or the person has had his/her civil rights restored, and under the law where the conviction occurred, the person is not prohibited from receiving or possessing any firearm; - c.
 The person is a fugitive from justice; - d.
 The person is an unlawful user of, or addicted to, marijuana, or any depressant, stimulant, or narcotic drug, or any other controlled substance; - e.
-The person has been adjudicated mentally defective or has been committed to a mental institution; - f.
+The person has been adjudicated mentally defective or has been committed to a mental institution.
+To be prohibiting, a commitment to a mental institution must be involuntary and it must result in the person being committed to either inpatient or out-patient treatment; - f.
 The person has been discharged from the U.S. armed forces under dishonorable conditions; - g.
 The person is illegally in the United States; or - h.
 The person, having been a citizen of the United States, has renounced his or her citizenship.

-Effective September 30, 1996, 18 U.S.C. § 921(a) was modified in the "Lautenburg Amendment" to prohibit the possession of firearms and ammunition by anyone convicted of a misdemeanor under federal or state law which has, as an element, the use or attempted use of physical force, or the threatened use of a deadly weapon, committed by a current or former spouse, parent, or guardian of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with, or has cohabited with the victim as a spouse, parent, or guardian, or by a person similarly situated to a spouse, parent, or guardian of the victim.
+Effective September 30, 1996, 18 U.S.C. § 921(a) was modified in the "Lautenburg Amendment" to prohibit the possession of firearms and ammunition by anyone convicted of a "domestic violence" misdemeanor under federal or state law which has, as an element, the use or attempted use of physical force, or the threatened use of a deadly weapon, committed by a current or former spouse, parent, or guardian of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with, or has cohabited with the victim as a spouse, parent, or guardian, or by a person similarly situated to a spouse, parent, or guardian of the victim.

-A person is not considered convicted unless the person was represented by counsel in the case, or knowingly and intelligently waived the right to counsel in the case; and if the person was entitled to a jury trial, the person was tried by a jury or waived their right to such trial.
+A person is not considered convicted unless the person was represented by counsel in the case, or knowingly and intelligently waived the right to counsel in the case; and if the person was entitled to a jury trial, the person was tried by a jury or waived his/her right to such trial.

-1 'A 'crime punishable by imprisonment for a term exceeding one (1) year, as discussed in C. (I) and (2) above, is defined in federal law so as to exclude most misdemeanors in North Carolina, Domestic violence misdemeanors discussed on the next page are disqua4fying misdemeanors under federal law.
+&lt;sup>1 "A crime punishable by imprisonment for a term exceeding one (1) year", as discussed in C. 1. above, excludes state misdemeanors punishable by imprisonment for 2 years or less.
+Domestic violence misdemeanors discussed herein are however disqualifying misdemeanors under federal law.
 18 USC § 922(d).